 These are the kinds of moments I live for as a mother.
 The kind that force me to put aside my anxieties and frustrations.
 The kind that compel me to be present.
-The kind let me step outside of the grueling hamster wheel of life and have a magnificent and well-deserved laugh and, if I’m lucky, a snort from deep within my core.
-The kind that reassure me that everything will be okay, because if I can laugh at and with my family and, more importantly, at myself, then most likely I will survive the long, winding, unpredictable, and funny ride of raising my two boys.
+The kind that let me step outside of the grueling hamster wheel of life and have a magnificent and well-deserved laugh and, if I’m lucky, a snort from deep within my core.
+The kind that reassure me that everything will be okay, because if I can laugh at and with my family and, more importantly, at myself, I will most likely survive the long, winding, unpredictable, and funny ride of raising my two boys.

 Happy Mother’s Day.

 What moments do you cherish the most?

 4 responses to “The Moments I Cherish The Most”